barrucadu/govuk-rota-generators/docs/govuk_2ndline.md

       3. be at least as experienced as **secondary**
    2. **Secondary** must:
       1. be able to do in-hours support
-      2. have shadowed at least twice (including earlier instances in this rota)
+      2. have shadowed at least 3 times (including earlier instances in this rota)
    3. **Shadow** must:
       1. be able to do in-hours support
-      2. have shadowed at most once before (including earlier instances in this rota)
+      2. have shadowed at most 2 times before (including earlier instances in this rota)
    4. **Primary oncall** must be able to do out-of-hours support
    5. **Secondary oncall** must:
       1. be able to do out-of-hours support